ecmwf-projects/ibicus/README.rst

 >>> spell_length = dry_days.calculate_spell_length(minimum_length: 4, obs = obs, raw = cm_future, ISIMIP = debiased_cm_future)

-For more information on the usage have a look at our docs (TODO: insert LINK)
+For more information on the usage have a look at `our docs <https://ibicus.readthedocs.io/en/latest/>`_.